 Links to selected resources

-The sources listed can be used to find articles from scholarly journals, magazines and book reviews as described in the class presentation.
+The sources listed can be used to find articles from scholarly journals, magazines, newspapers and background information as described in the class presentation.

 What is a scholarly article